 Animal studies back this human trial, showing that Goji protects sperm from hyperthermia (overheating), while increasing hormone levels and sperm quantity and quality.
 In one study scientists theorize that hyperthermia damages sperm health through oxidative stress.
 Oxidation causes an increase in free-radical damage to the sperm, including damage to the DNA in sperm cells.
 Goji contains antioxidants, which helped to reverse the effects of free-radical damage to the sperm.

 Goji: Powerful Antioxidant

-According to TCM Goji enhances sexual desire, improves sexual performance, is nutritive to the kidneys, liver and blood.
+According to TCM Goji enhances sexual desire, improves sexual performance, and is nutritive to the kidneys, liver, and blood.